felixbroch/GAN_project/README.md

 The model training was initiated using GPU infrastructure at École Polytechnique, providing access to CUDA-enabled hardware for accelerated training.
 The implementation is designed to automatically detect and utilise available GPU resources while maintaining CPU compatibility.

-However, due to academic timeline constraints and the conclusion of access to École Polytechnique's supercomputing facilities, comprehensive hyperparameter optimization could not be completed.
+However, due to academic timeline constraints and the conclusion of access to École Polytechnique's supercomputing facilities, comprehensive hyperparameter optimisation could not be completed.
 This limitation represents a significant constraint on the project's ability to achieve optimal model performance and convergence.

 ### Known Limitations